10 Best Adventures of 1942

 January 15, 2017

-Seventy-five years ago, the following 10 adventures — plucked from my Best Thirties (1934–1943) Adventure list — were first serialized or published in book form.
+Seventy-five years ago, the following 10 adventures — selected from my Best Thirties (1934–1943) Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1942 adventures that you particularly admire.
 Enjoy!